• Post author:

 _____________________________________________________________________

-In May of this year, the FAA released their new approval process for 107.39 (Operations over human beings) and 107.145 (Operations Over Moving Vehicles).
+In May of 2024, the FAA released their new approval process for 107.39 (Operations over human beings) and 107.145 (Operations Over Moving Vehicles).
 It is now almost an automatic process for Remote Pilots to be able to fly over people and people in moving vehicles.
 Notice I wrote “almost” in that sentence.
 This is still a need for waiver, and your application must be accurate and complete!
 Easier for sure, but make sure you’re doing it right.

 But first we ask the question, “Why not just change the regulations and make it easier on every Remote Pilot who wants to fly over people?”
 Well, mainly because changing a regulation literally takes an act of Congress.
-And since we just were given a new FAA Reauthorization Act, and it’s an election year, odds are Congress won’t have the time (or desire) to deal with Part 107 regulatory change in any timely manner.

 So waiver approval policy change is what we get.
 But it’s a good thing.
 And it’s well within the ability and scope of the FAA to change approval policies when it comes to such things as waivers.
 Congress even gave them that permission in 107.200 and then in 107.205 gave them the list of regulations subject to waivers.
 Amazingly enough, it seems someone in Congress (with assistance from the FAA/DOT I’m sure), had the foresight to know that there would be times when we would need to fly outside the 107 regulations.
 All we have to do as Remote Pilots is provide “a complete description of the proposed operation and justification that establishes that the operation can safely be conducted”.
 Then the FAA can grant that waiver if they find “that a proposed small UAS operation can safely be conducted under the terms of that certificate of waiver”.